RonaldsonBellande/RonaldsonBellande/README.md

   - 100% of Self Created Security Systems are Private
   - 100% of Self Created Mathmatecal Algorithms are Private
   - 100% of Self Created Machenical Designs are private
-  - 100% of Self Created Electrical Design are Private
+  - 100% of Self Created Electrical Designs are Private

-#  💼 Public Projects & Public Organization & Public Research: -> Will be revealed to the public
+#  💼 Public Projects & Public Organization & Public Research: ***-> Will be revealed to the public***
-  - Organization that I created is for public use and anyone can contribute to any of them as well as projects
+  - Organization that I created is for public use and anyone can contribute to any of them as well as projects but will under the current and previous LICENSES

 ## 📚 About Me &  My Interest: